Upcoming Lughnasadh class: 7.27.2022

 What loose ends or toxic people are draining you?

-Can you anticipate what is in the upcoming Harvest?
+Finally, can you anticipate what is in the upcoming Harvest?

 Lughnasadh Season Work